Olex2/Olex2Manual/GettingAroundOlex2/changing_the_structure_view.md

 The viewing direction can be saved and loaded using save view ## and load view ##, where ## is any name you choose.

 ## Displaying Basis Vectors and Cell Axes

-- Show Basis - toggle to display/hide the basis vectors.
-Alternatively right click in the display window under Model is the option to Show / Hide Basis or type basis.
+- **Show Basis**: Toggle to display/hide the basis vectors.
+Alternatively right click in the display window under Model is the option to Show / Hide Basis or type `CODE basis`.
 The basis vectors can be moved by dragging them with left mouse button while holding down Shift, and zoomed by dragging it with the right mouse button.
-- Show Cell - toggle to display/hide the cell axes.
-Alternatively right click in the display window under Model is the option to Show / Hide Unit Cell or type cell.
+- **Show Cell**: Toggle to display/hide the cell axes.
+Alternatively right click in the display window under Model is the option to Show / Hide Unit Cell or type `CODE cell`.
 The directions (a, b, c and origin) are also displayed.
 While holding Shift down, you can move these labels with the left mouse button.

 ## Stereo View
 Various output options for Stereo viewing are available under`View|Stereo View`.
 Some of these produce stereo images on a standard monitor, but stereo output on dedicated 3-D monitors is also supported for either of the two commonly available systems